-ActivePresenter automatically adds default feedback messages for Multiple Choice questions.
-These default feedback messages can be Correct Feedback, Incorrect Feedback, Try Again Feedback, Incomplete Feedback, and Timeout Feedback (for the Graded mode) or Complete Feedback, Incomplete Feedback, and Timeout Feedback (for the Survey mode).
+ActivePresenter automatically adds default feedback layers for Multiple Choice questions.
+These default feedback layers can be Correct Feedback, Incorrect Feedback, Try Again Feedback, Incomplete Feedback, and Timeout Feedback (for the Graded mode) or Complete Feedback, Incomplete Feedback, and Timeout Feedback (for the Survey mode).
 Bear in mind that you can delete, change, or add more if necessary.

-See Working with Feedback Messages to get more details.
+See Use Feedback Layers to get more details.